 - The Ongoing Fight Against GPL Enforcement — interesting!
 Software Freedom Conservancy, who have pursued several cases against manufacturers who ship GPLed code but do not release their source and modifications to it, have used busybox as a fulcrum for their GPL code release lever.
 Manufacturers may be attempting to replace busybox with non-GPLed code to take away the fulcrum.
 In other news, engineering metaphors are like a massless body at light speed before the bigbang: unknowable.

-ENTRIES TAGGED "web ops"
+"web ops" entries

 Making the case for blended architectures in the rapidly evolving universe of advanced analytics.